Back to blog

 How Do Residential Proxies Work and What Are They Used For?

-These applications are usually owned by a company that’s a residential proxy provider or by an independent entity.
-If it’s owned by an independent company, they usually monetize their residential proxy pool by selling access to it to other businesses.
+These applications are usually owned by a proxy provider or by an independent entity.
+If it’s owned by an independent company, they usually monetize their residential proxy network pool by selling access to it to other businesses.

 At the final stage of the transaction, businesses that need residential proxies purchase access to the pool of IP addresses from providers.
 They then use residential proxies for various use cases such as travel fare aggregation or web scraping .

-Residential proxies are vital for these use cases as the device has its own IP address and location associated with it.
-A device in New York, USA, for example, will be shown information for that location even if the original source of the connection is from Europe.
+Residential proxies are vital for use cases that require frequent IP changing to avoid issues.
+For example, a device in New York, USA, will be shown information for that location even if the original source of the connection is from Europe.

 In some sense, residential proxies (and most other types) are similar to VPNs, however, the latter are used by consumers while the former are more frequently used by businesses.